Spurs stunned by Antwerp, Milan cruise to victory

 Paris (AFP) –

-Jose Mourinho said he would have liked to make 11 half-time changes after his Tottenham Hotspur side slumped to a shock 1-0 Europa League defeat at Royal Antwerp on Thursday, while Serie A leaders AC Milan eased to victory over Sparta Prague.
+Tottenham Hotspur slumped to a shock 1-0 Europa League defeat at Royal Antwerp on Thursday, while Serie A leaders AC Milan eased to victory over Sparta Prague.

 The surprise win takes Antwerp to the top of the early Group J table after their opening 2-1 victory at Ludogorets last week.